wp-media/wp-rocket-helpers/README.md

 **All helper plugins from this repository require [WP Rocket](https://wp-rocket.me/) to be up and running on your WordPress site.** If you don’t use WP Rocket on your WordPress site, don’t use any of these helper plugins.

 ### Test before using
-> ❗️&#160;**Please use these plugins responsibly!**&#160;❗️
+> ❗️&#160;**Use these plugins responsibly!**&#160;❗️
 >
 > We don’t maintain all of these helper plugins actively at all times; some may target older versions of WP Rocket, or of other plugins.
-Some may even be outdated.
+Some may even become outdated over time.
 >
 > **Any plugins from this repository should be activated and tested in a testing environment first before you install them on your productive website.**

 ## How to use

-Each sub-folder in this repository contains at least 1 PHP file.
-This is for you code-savvy people to be able to take a look at what the plugin does.
-The ZIP file is for downloading.
+- Each sub-folder in this repository contains at least 1 PHP file and 1 ZIP file.
+- PHP files are for code-savvy people to take a look at what the plugin does.

-Next to any sub-folder there is a ZIP file of the same name.
-That’s the one you want to install in WordPress.
+- The ZIP file is the one you can download and install in WordPress.

 ### Installation